Track Layouts, Layered Path Decompositions, and Leveled Planarity: Definitions

 A \emph{tree-decomposition} of a graph $G$ is given by a tree $T$ whose nodes index a collection $(B_x\subseteq V(G):x\in V(T))$ of sets of vertices in $G$ called \emph{bags}, such that: \begin{itemize} \item For every edge $vw$ of $G$, some bag $B_x$ contains both $v$ and $w$, and \item For every vertex $v$ of $G$, the set $\{x\in V(T):v\in B_x\}$ induces a non-empty (connected) subtree of $T$. \end{itemize} The \emph{width} of a tree-decomposition is $\max_x |B_x|-1$, and the \emph{treewidth} of a graph $G$ is the minimum width of any tree decomposition of $G$.
 Treewidth was introduced (with a different but equivalent definition) by Halin~\cite{Halin76} and tree decompositions were introduced by Robertson and Seymour~\cite{RS-GraphMinorsII-JAlg86}.

-A \emph{layering} of a graph is a partition of the vertices into a sequence of disjoint subsets (called \emph{layers}) such that each edge connects vertices in the same layer or consecutive layers.
-One way, but not the only way, to obtain a layering is the \emph{breadth first layering} in which we partition the vertices by their distances from a fixed starting vertex, using breadth-first search~\cite{DujMorWoo-FOCS-13,DMW13}.
+A \emph{layering} of a graph is a partition of the vertices into a sequence of disjoint subsets (called \emph{layers}) such that each edge joins vertices in the same layer or consecutive layers.
+One way, but not the only way, to obtain a layering is the \emph{breadth first layering} in which we partition the vertices by their distances from a fixed starting vertex~\cite{DujMorWoo-FOCS-13,DMW17}.
+We emphasis that a layering does not specify an ordering of the vertices within each layer, so there is no notion of edge crossings in a layering.

 A \emph{layered tree decomposition} of a graph is a tree decomposition together with a layering.
 The \emph{layered width} of layered tree decomposition is the size of the largest intersection of a bag with a layer.
 The \emph{layered treewidth} of a graph $G$ is the minimum layered width of a tree-decomposition of $G$.
-Dujmovi\'c, Morin, and Wood~\cite{DujMorWoo-FOCS-13,DMW13} introduced layered treewidth and proved amongst other results that every planar graph has layered treewidth at most $3$, and more generally, that every graph with Euler genus $g$ has layered treewidth at most $2g+3$.
+Dujmovi\'c, Morin, and Wood~\cite{DujMorWoo-FOCS-13,DMW17} introduced layered treewidth and proved that every planar graph has layered treewidth at most $3$, that every graph with Euler genus $g$ has layered treewidth at most $2g+3$, and more generally that a minor-closed class has bounded layered treewidth if and only if it excludes some apex graph.
+Dujmovi\'c, Eppstein, and Wood~\cite{DEW15,DEW17} showed that layered treewidth is of interest well beyond minor-closed classes.
+For example, they proved that a graph embedded on a surface of Euler genus $g$ with at most $k$ crossings per edge has layered treewidth $O((g+1)k)$.
+Analogous results were proved for map graphs defined with respect to any surface.
+Applications of layered treewidth include nonrepetitive graph colouring \cite{DMW17}, queue layouts, track layouts and 3-dimensional graph drawings \cite{Duj15,DMW17}, book embeddings \cite{DF18}, intersection graph theory \cite{Shahrokhi13}, and graph structure theory \cite{DJMNW17}.

 A \emph{path decomposition} is a tree decomposition where the underlying tree is a path~\cite{RobSey-JCTSB-83}.
 Thus, it can be thought of as a sequence of subsets of vertices (called \emph{bags}) such that each vertex belongs to a contiguous subsequence of bags and each two adjacent vertices have at least one bag in common. \emph{Layered path decomposition} and \emph{layered pathwidth} are defined in an analogous way to layered tree decomposition and layered treewidth.
 So the \emph{layered pathwidth} of a graph $G$ is the minimum integer $k$ such that for some path decomposition and layering of $G$, the intersection of each bag with each layer has at most $k$ vertices.
 The present paper is the first to consider layered path decompositions.